Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Reference/Architecture/Hardware-Selection.md

 - **RAM**: Recommended minimum of 16GB (for a better user experience and future proofing)
 - **Graphics**: NVIDIA graphics card (optional, for GPU-intensive workloads)

 We recommend using Microsoft Surface for Business devices or Lenovo devices for ESM and SSM modes.
-These devices offer reliable performance and align with the security principles of SOP.
+These devices offer reliable performance and align with the security principles of SHIELD.
 It is important to note that AMD graphics cards are not recommended due to poor driver quality.
 Ultimately the choice of OEM is flexible based on customer preference.

 !!! info "Device Security Considerations"
     In ESM (Enterprise Security Class) and SSM (Specialized Security Class) modes, the risk posed by potential hardware backdoors, as mentioned in the PSM section's warning note, is relatively lower compared to PSM mode.
 This is because devices in these modes typically do not hold high-value data, and the user accounts associated with them do not have elevated privileges within the organization.